Mohawk-College-IIoT-Automation-Lab/NCM_Viz_Client/development_log.md

 - Everything is working right now and the values that it's reporting seem very correct.
     - I need to spend sometime tuning the filters on Wednesday.
 - Dong Hui would like it if we can do that offset automatically.

+## 05-26-2025
+- refactoring, removing unused imports and what note
+- Asked Paul to remove the taught ranges on the sensors, we have more than enough resolution on the sensors to read it correctly.
+- turned on the built-in LPF in the NI-9202 ai modules
+-